sahildharod/sahildharod.github.io/_pages/about.md

   - /about.html
 ---

-Hi everyone!, I'm Sahil Dharod, a final year student at IIT Bombay pursuing a B.Tech in Electrical Engineering along with a Minor in Artificial Intelligence and Data Science.
+Hi everyone!, I'm Sahil, a final year student at IIT Bombay pursuing a B.Tech in Electrical Engineering along with a Minor in Artificial Intelligence and Data Science.
 I'm enthusiastic about machine learning, probability and statistics.
 Particularly, I'm interested in the fields of Natural Language Processing, Multimodal Learning and Reinforcement Learning.

 During my undergraduate studies, I worked under the guidance *[Prof. Preethi Jyothi](https://www.cse.iitb.ac.in/~pjyothi/)* on mitigating performance gaps in cross modal retreival using VLMs.
 We also developed a benchmark dataset to assess the generalization capabilities of VLMs.
 Our work was accepted at NeurIPS 2024 in the Datasets and Benchmarks Track.